AElnasri/Data_sceince_portfolio/README.md

 Logistic Regression:
-# 3. Titanic Logistic Regression Model
+# 3.Titanic Survival Prediction

-This repository contains the code and analysis for applying a logistic regression model to the Titanic dataset.
+This code is to build a logistic regression model to predict survival in the Titanic dataset.
+The analysis is conducted in R using an R Markdown (Rmd) file.
+Dataset

+The Titanic dataset contains information about passengers aboard the Titanic, including features such as age, sex, ticket class, and whether or not they survived the sinking of the ship.
+Workflow

+  ## Data Preparation:
+  The dataset is loaded and preprocessed.
+Missing values are handled, and relevant features are selected for modeling.

+  ## Model Building:
+  Logistic regression models are built to predict survival.
+The dataset is divided into training and validation sets.
+Two models are trained using different sets of features.

+  ## Model Evaluation:
+  Both models are evaluated using the validation set.
+Performance metrics such as accuracy are calculated to assess the models' predictive power.

+  ## Model Selection:
+  The model with the highest accuracy on the validation set is selected for further analysis.

+  ## Model Application:
+  The selected model is then applied to new data to predict survival probabilities.

 ## Files

-- Titanic_Logistic_Regression.RMD : R Markdown file containing the code, analysis, and results.
-- "https://www.kaggle.com/code/daodao32/logistic-regression-for-titanic-dataset/input?select=gender_submission.csv": The Titanic dataset used in the analysis.
+    titanic_survival_prediction.Rmd: The R Markdown file containing the analysis code, including data preprocessing, model building, evaluation, and application. titanic.csv: The Titanic dataset used in the analysis.

 ## Usage

 To reproduce the analysis:

+    Clone this repository to your local machine.
-1. Open `Titanic_Logistic_Regression.RMD` in RStudio or your preferred R environment.
+    Open titanic_survival_prediction.Rmd in RStudio or any other R Markdown-compatible editor.
-2. Run the code chunks to execute the logistic regression model and generate results.
+    Run the code chunks sequentially to reproduce the analysis step by step.
-3. Explore the analysis and results within the R Markdown document.
+    Explore the results and modify the code as needed.

-Feel free to fork this repository or use the code for your own projects.

-## Results

-You can view the rendered R Markdown
-## Notes

-- Make sure to have the necessary R packages installed (specified in the R Markdown file).
+The selected logistic regression model achieved an accuracy of 78.85% on the validation set, demonstrating its predictive ability in determining survival on the Titanic.